techstars/full-stack-challenge/README.md

 ### Intro

 Build an application that will be a directory of companies, and the people who have founded them.
 The main page should be a list of all the companies with some high-level information (Name, Short Description, City, State).
-When the user click on a company, show its details.
-Included in those details will be the founding members of company, a long description.
+When the user clicks on a company, show its details.
+Included in those details will be the founding members of company and a long description.

 ### Part 1 : Companies Index